Hurricane Ella (1958): Preparations and impact

 Wind gusts in Puerto Rico and the Virgin Islands were between 40 and 50 mph.
 Heavy rainfall in the former caused local flooding.
 Damage was minor in both locations, confined mostly to crops.
 In preparation for Ella on the island of Hispaniola, a hurricane warning was issued from Barahona, Dominican Republic, and along the Haitian coastline to Saint-Marc.
 Ella brought heavy rains, peaking at 9.63 in in Polo, Barahona.
 Damage from the resultant flooding in southwestern Dominican Republic reached $100,000.
 Additionally, wind gusts up to 37 mph were reported in Santo Domingo.
 Heavy precipitation in Haiti caused flash floods that killed 30 people near Aux Cayes, and three other people were listed as missing.
 As much as 5 to 6 ft of water covered roads in low-lying areas.
 A combination of strong winds and flooding also rendered thousands homeless.
 Damage to agriculture was heavy, with numerous cattle killed and about one-third of crops washed out, mostly to bananas and sugar cane.
 There was no monetary damage estimate, though losses in Haiti were noted to have been "considerable".

 Flooding also occurred in Cuba.
-Hundreds were evacuated their homes in four different provinces in Cuba, including 400 peasant families in Oriente Province.
+Hundreds were evacuated from their homes in four different provinces in Cuba, including 400 peasant families in Oriente Province.
 Near Santiago de Cuba, 25 houses were swept away after the Bayamo River overflowed.
 In the same area, a woman and her four sons drowned due to the swollen river.
 Additionally, a body of a man was recovered near Santa Cruz del Sur.
 Hundreds of livestock drowned, and telephone and telegraph services were disrupted in many areas.
 Losses in Cuba were estimated to have reached $100,000.
 Ella had a role in the Cuban Revolution as the government troops of Fulgencio Batista y Zaldívar stayed in their barracks during the storm while the rebels made progress under cover of Ella.
 Later, when the guerrillas heard about Hurricane Fifi on the radio, Che Guevara taught his illiterate comrades that entities like tropical cyclones are named in alphabetical order.